 According to 1995 court expert testimony, 50 acres is the minimum size for profitable forestry.
-Smaller lots can create access problems as the timber harvester must gain permission to cross abutting lots, and there is less opportunity for harvesting on smaller lots.
+Smaller lots create access problems as the timber harvester must gain permission to cross abutting lots, and there is less opportunity for harvesting on smaller lots.

-Other methods to maintain large tract forests are voluntary conservation easements by the property owner and purchase of tracts of forest by the municipality and/or conservation organizations.
+Other methods to maintain large tract forests are voluntary conservation easements by the property owner and purchase of tracts of forest by the municipality.